Tubridy

 The next child was a son, Michael, who died in 1869, right before the 1870 census.
 The remaining children were three girls – Susan, Jane, and Anna – followed by the last child, Thomas Anthony Tubridy – my great-grandfather.
 He was 12 years younger than his older brother Francis.

 In the 1870 census, his occupation is listed as a farmer.
 They settled in Center County in Pennslyvania.
 They lived in the areas around and between Snow Shoe and Moshannon.
-Gillentown is a village near Moshannon and now is now the trailhead for the old railroad bed.
+Gillentown is a village near Moshannon and is now the trailhead for the old railroad bed.

-This area is about 200 miles due east of New York City.
+This area is about 200 miles east of New York City.
 A rail line was built in 1884 (about nine years after Thomas died) to supply the growing east coast with coal from the Clearfield Bituminous Coal Company.
 Many of Thomas’s male descendants, including my Grandfather, worked in mining.

 Thomas Anthony Tubridy